Every day more investors are using alternative strategies to generate income since the income from bonds is still relatively low.

 - Hurricanes, tornadoes, and floods can destroy properties.

-- A nearby shiny new apartment building with all the bells and whistles can steal tenants.
+- A nearby shiny new apartment building with all the bells and whistles can lure away tenants.

 - Governments can expand highways that encroach on properties and land can be seized.

 Fortunately, most of these risks can be managed through various initiatives.

 Is It Risky to Start a Small Online Business?

 In owning a business, regulation, competition, liabilities, cybersecurity, technology changes, and politics are major factors beyond our control that pose risks.

 Here are 7 common risks from starting an online business.